ginstrom/mario_wine_guide/README.md

 - Ensure Docker has access to at least 16GB of RAM
 - Try stopping and restarting with `docker-compose down` followed by `docker-compose up --build`

+## Credits

+This project was originally created by [Alex Pederneschi](https://github.com/alexpederneschi).

 ## License

 MIT License - Feel free to use and modify as needed.